tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Features and behaviors.md

 # Features and behaviors

-Canopy implements some standard features and behaviors for working with CloudKit.
+Canopy implements several standard features and behaviors for working with CloudKit.

 ## Overview